dvernon5/dvernon5.github.io/_posts/2025-11-07-How-the-Internet-Actually-Works-From-Click-to-Screen.md

 ---
 layout: post
-title: How the Internet Actually Works: From Click to Screen
+title: How the Internet Actually Works
 subtitle: A step-by-step breakdown of the hidden machinery behind every webpage
 ---